 NIRISS Example Science Programs

-We provide example programs to walk users through all elements of a JWST observing program, from posing a question, to identifying an instrument-specific mode optimized to answer this question posed.
+NIRISS example programs are available to walk users through all elements of a JWST observing program, from posing a question to identifying an instrument-specific mode optimized to answer that question.
 These examples use Exposure Time Calculator (ETC) simulations to estimate reasonable exposure times, and illustrate how to specify the observations in the Astronomers Proposal Tool (APT).

 Here is a list of all NIRISS-related example programs:

 - NIRISS Example Science Programs

 JWST proposals require significantly more preparation compared to HST proposals.
 As part of the single stream process, JWST proposals will require a detailed technical justification and, in most cases, a complete Astronomers Proposal Tool (APT) program.